Mine (Amerie song)

-"Mine" is a single by American singer Amerie, independently released on March 28, 2025, by Amerie's own label, Amerie Inc. The single is Amerie's first release as a lead artist since 2019's "A Heart's for the Breaking".
+"Mine" is a single by American singer and songwriter Amerie, independently released on March 28, 2025, by Amerie's own label, Amerie Inc. The single is Amerie's first release as a lead artist since 2019's "A Heart's for the Breaking".

 Background and release

 In November 2024, Amerie announced a forthcoming studio album would be released in 2025.
 On March 28, 2025, she released the single "Mine".
 "Mine" is expected to be a single from the singer's forthcoming sixth studio album; Amerie shared, "I wanted the album to soundtrack a great love.
 I wanted the album to feel like what it is to be in love or make a person who isn’t want to be fully and completely in love".